Malappuram district: Rural governance

-Politics
+Elected representatives

 State legislature

 For the representation of Malappuram in Kerala Legislative Assembly, there are 16 legislative assembly constituencies in district.
 These are included in 3 Lok Sabha constituencies.
 Malappuram has the highest number of assembly constituencies in state.
 Of these, Eranad, Nilambur and Wandoor assembly constituencies together form a part of Wayanad (Lok Sabha constituency), whereas Tirurangadi, Tanur, Tirur, Kottakkal, Thavanur and Ponnani are included in Ponnani (Lok Sabha constituency).
 The remaining seven assembly constituencies together form Malappuram (Lok Sabha constituency).

 16 out of the 140 members for the Kerala Legislative Assembly are elected from the district.
-In the 2021 elections, UDF won 12 of them, while the LDF bagged the remaining seats.
+In the 2026 elections, UDF won all 16 seats in the district.